 It's important to keep the air intake and vents dust-, dirt- and insect-free, as accumulation could trip the overheat cut-out switch.
 You could try using a dust tool on a vacuum cleaner if the vents need some cleaning.

 Most portable induction cooktops use finger touch controls (although we've seen ones with press buttons) so you'll need to keep the buttons free from grease and moisture otherwise they may not work.

-Benchtop space and weight
+Pan size and weight

-You may need to clear 10cm around all sides for ventilation (but consult the manual to make sure).
-The cooktops we've tested weigh between 1.9–2.6kg, with a width and length of 28 x 37cm (give or take a centimetre or two).
+Portable induction cooktops need to be placed on a level surface and you may need to clear 10cm around all sides for ventilation, but consult the manual to make sure.
+The portable cooktops we've tested weigh between 1.8kg and 8.8kg, with a general width and length of around 28 x 37cm (give or take a centimetre or two).

 Handy safety features can include a child lock, residual heat indicator, safety symbols and adequate distance between a large pot and the controls.

 Induction requires cookware to have a ferrous bottom so the heat can be conducted rapidly, and there are some other things you'll want to consider as well.

 - Make sure cookware corresponds closely to the size of the cooking zone as this will greatly reduce the amount of energy your cooktop uses.

 - Check your existing cookware by placing a magnet on the base.
 If it sticks well, it should be good to use on induction.